 Communicators can simplify choosing the most impactful metrics to track by considering the overarching strategic goals their company is working to attain.
 The communications metrics that shed light on the organization’s progress toward meeting or exceeding those goals are the ones that will capture interest and support organizational goals.

 Organizations can measure employee interest in company initiatives and changes by monitoring engagement across the content in their company intranet.
-The company’s internet is also an excellent place to reinforce communications messages by making the same information archivable, searchable, and available anytime.
+The company’s intranet is also an excellent place to reinforce communications messages by making the same information archivable, searchable, and available anytime.

 Using a tracking feature that works for both desktop and mobile is helpful because it reveals variations in usage habits that may be beneficial for teams, but the information doesn't directly impact the bottom line.